haseeb2412/linux-hackerrank/README.md

- 🐧 Linux Isn’t Mad...
+ 🐧 Linux Isn’t Mad....
 Just Disappointed

 > "After all we've been through, you still opened .exe files?"